rodrigo-web-developer/react-timeline/README.md

 The components was made with simple query data and structure, but it can be a huge number of items in the timeline, so I need to do a component that has a good performance (which is my main skill).

 ### The styles
 Despite the lot of new styles frameworks like Tailwind, styled components, SASS etc, everything in the end is a CSS file, so why do not use it in a simple project like this?
-I use CSS module because its simple CSS files.
+I use CSS modules because its simple CSS files.

 ### Hands on
 I like do create components from scratch and think what I can make the component logic without any libraries help.
 So I do not use moment/dayjs to format date because I think it will make the build bigger than it needs.